 5. THE RECIPIENTS OF THE PERSONAL DATA

 The Personal Database created by using Services is strictly confidential.
-GROUPE SOS PULSE undertakes to take all useful precautions and implement appropriate organizational and technical measures to preserve the security, integrity and confidentiality of Personal Data, particularly to prevent it from being distorted, damaged or accessed by unauthorized Third Parties.
+SOS GROUP undertakes to take all useful precautions and implement appropriate organizational and technical measures to preserve the security, integrity and confidentiality of Personal Data, particularly to prevent it from being distorted, damaged or accessed by unauthorized Third Parties.

 5.1 Data transferred to public authorities and/or public bodies